noahcr/regex_military_contracts/README.md

 <b>An in-progress RegEx code to scrape Dept. of Defense contract announcements for relevant data.</b>

-The Department of Defense announces new contracts on a nearly daily basis - many are in the hundreds of millions of dollars, and some excede $1 billion.
+The Department of Defense <a href="http://www.defense.gov/News/Contracts">announces new contracts</a> on a nearly daily basis - many are in the hundreds of millions of dollars, and some excede $1 billion.
 But aggregate data about the contracts isn't released until the fiscal year is closed.
 This regular expression script aims to pluck data fields from the contract announcements as they come out, capturing the company, location, amount, description of work, unique ID, etc.

 The expression is still a work in progress, and needs to be tweaked in order to accommodate irregularities in the format of contract announcements.
 For example, most announcements place the 13-digit unique ID at the very end, but some place it right after the description of the award, near the top.
 As this expression becomes more sophisticated, it will accomodate these differences.
 For now, here is an example of a conventional contract announcement, and how the regular expression works: